 - 2 tablespoons yogurt culture (see Recipe Notes)

 1 Boil the milk in the Instant Pot: Pour the milk into the Instant Pot’s insert.
 Lock on the lid.
 It does not matter if the steam vent is open or closed.
-Press the “Yogurt” button, then press “Adjust” so the digital readout says “Boil.”
+Press the “Yogurt” button, then press “Adjust” so the digital readout says “Boil” or "HIGH."
+(The readout will depend on your model.
+Refer to the yogurt section of your Instant Pot manual if you need clarification.)

 When it's done, the Instant Pot will beep and its readout will say “Yogt.”

-Optional: For thicker yogurt, keep the lid on, press YOGURT, then press ADJUST so the digital readout again says “boil.”
+Optional: For thicker yogurt, keep the lid on, press YOGURT, then press ADJUST so the digital readout again says “boil" or "HIGH."
 Start a timer for 5 minutes; once the time is up, proceed with the recipe below.
 This cooks the milk a little longer and leads to thicker yogurt.

 2 Cool the milk: Right after the Instant Pot beeps, turn it off and lift out the insert of hot milk.
 Put the thermometer in the milk and wait until it’s 116° F. This can take as long as an hour.